+Page Topic

-Page Topic O3 Country Spotlight Singapore Pour questions with David Liendgens - Country Head Kienbaum Singapore Client Reference About Kienbaum Kienbaum International Office
+- 03 Country Spotlight Singapore

+- 07 Four questions with David Liendgens Country Head Kienbaum Singapore

+- 11 Client Reference

+- 12 About Kienbaum

+- 13 Kienbaum International Office

-Since its foundation in 1965, the fairly young nation of Singapore has seen a remarkable transition from a small, underdeveloped speck of coastline nestled in between powerful hegemons to economic regional an powerhouse and a beacon of social and political stability in Southeast Asia (SEA).
+Since its foundation in 1965, the fairly young nation of Singapore has seen a remarkable transition from a small, underdeveloped speck of coastline nestled in between powerful hegemons economic regional to an powerhouse and a beacon of social and political stability in Southeast Asia (SEA).
 Today, it is the undisputed gateway to an entire region and thus the ideal hub for businesses from all around the world to install their SEA headquarters.
 In essence, if you could paint the so-called "land of milk and honey", it would probably look a lot like Singapore.
 With one of the highest GDPs per capita, excellent economic and diplomatic ties beyond its borders as well as one of the best healthcare and educational systems in the world, the country is indeed an exceptional place.
 Last but not least, it is also leading the way as a unique melting pot, calling itself home to both temporary (Singapore boasts one of the biggest expat communities in the world) and permanent residents from all over the globe.
 In a world of rising populism and secludedness, Singapore acts as a role model for the peaceful coexistence of various cultures, ethnicities and religions (see table next page) - all in the same place which is only a little over twice the size of Munich.